reactioncommerce/reaction-docs/developer/testing/acceptance-testing.md

 9. Click on "Save Changes"
 10. Perform either test 1A or 2A but substitute Payflow Pro for Generic Payment Method

-### 4A - Place an order paid for via Paypal Express
+### 4A - Place an order paid for via PayPal Express

-(**Note**: To test this method you will need to create a user (separate from your admin user) for testing.
-See the Paypal documentation for more details)
+**Note**: To test this method you will need to create a user, separate from your admin user, for testing.
+See the PayPal documentation to [learn how to create a personal sandbox account](https://developer.paypal.com/docs/classic/lifecycle/sb_about-accounts/#create-a-personal-sandbox-account).

 1. Log in as the admin
 2. Click on "Dashboard" in right hand column